olegv142/esp32-ble-uart-mx/README.md

 </p>

 ### Serial protocol
 The serial communication between controlling host and **ble_uart_mx** adapter takes place by sending and receiving messages as shown on the figure below.
 Every message begins with start marker shown as white circle and ends with end marker shown as black circle.
 While using hardware UART the start marker is represented by byte with the value of 1 while the end marker is represented by zero byte.
 While using ESP32 built-in USB CDC adapter the start marker is absent by default while the new line symbol plays the role of the end marker.
 The first variant is more robust while using new line as terminator simplify entering commands in terminal.
 The symbol after start marker (or the first message symbol if start marker is not used) determines the type of the input message.
 Symbols 0..3 indicate the index of the connection to peripheral device where the data that follows should be sent.
 The > symbols indicates that the data that follows should be sent to the connected central device.
 The # symbol indicates that the following symbol represents command.
-There are only 3 commands - reset (R), connect (C) to the set of addresses and advertise (A).
+There are 3 basic commands - reset (R), connect (C) to the set of addresses and advertise (A).
 The latter is only applicable in case the device was configured as hidden so advertising was not started automatically at startup.
+The K command may be used to authenticate adapter by validating the secret key set at compile time.
 In case the board has serially controlled RGB led (aka neo pixel) the L command may be used to manually control it be setting RGB values.

 ![The bridge architecture and communication protocol](https://github.com/olegv142/esp32-ble/blob/main/doc/mx.png)